 The government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What NeighborhoodScout's analysis revealed, is that the University East neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
 At 22.6% of its workforce, this neighborhood has a greater concentration of government workers than 99.4% of U.S. neighborhoods.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the University East neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the University East neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 36.9% of the households here have four, five, or more cars.
 That is more cars per household than in 97.1% of the neighborhoods in the nation.

 Did you know that the University East neighborhood has more Swiss and Yugoslav ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.4% of this neighborhood's residents have Swiss ancestry and 2.2% have Yugoslav ancestry.